 This blog post started out as an idea for using my backyard persimmons but is really more about the pork roast.
 I’ve been experimenting with various spice rubs for a pork tenderloin and finally have one that I really like.
 Last fall, I added persimmons, potatoes and onions to the roast to make a one pot meal.
 The persimmons are gone, but I’m still making this peppery pork roast and substituted Brussels sprouts.
 Continue reading

-My persimmon tree is loaded with fruit this year.
+My backyard persimmon tree is loaded with fruit this year.
 Enough for me, the birds, the squirrels and some to give away.
-I have several ideas for recipes including a variation on a cheesecake and persimmon salsa.
-But I’ve never known what kind of persimmon tree is growing in my backyard.
-A search for answers led me on an adventure to a unique persimmon grove in the heart of Baton Rouge.
+This has me thinking of ideas for persimmon recipes including a variation on a cheesecake and persimmon salsa.
+I have never known what kind of persimmon tree is growing in my backyard.
+My curiosity for answers took me on an adventure to a unique persimmon grove in the heart of Baton Rouge, shown here.

 And back to persimmon cakes… A couple of weeks ago Baton Rouge Green, a non-profit organization which promotes green use of land through urban forests in our community (www.batonrougegreen.com), had their annual tree sale and also a recipe contest.
 The recipes had to be made with products from trees grown in Louisiana.